rd--/blksc3/md/glossary.md

 ## JavaScript

-JavaScript (Wirfs-Brock 2020) is a language standardised in the document ECMA-262 and maintained by Technical Committee 39.
+JavaScript [@WirfsBrock2020a] is a language standardised in the document ECMA-262 and maintained by Technical Committee 39.

 ## JavaScript Object Notation (Json)

-JavaScript Object Notation (Crockford 2006) is a simple text format for encoding atoms, lists and dictionaries.
+JavaScript Object Notation [@Crockford2006a] is a simple text format for encoding atoms, lists and dictionaries.
 Atoms are either strings, numbers, booleans or nil.
 Json is a subset of JavaScript, a Json value is a JavaScript program representing the value it encodes.